The Waxwings: Let's Make Our Descent

 Their third album, Let's Make Our Descent was recorded with Brendan Benson at Grand Studio in Detroit, and released on August 13, 2004.
 Benson and Fertita had attended Kimball High School in Royal Oak, Michigan together, and Fertita played guitar in Benson's band when scheduling allowed, as well as touring with him.
 For the Waxwings' 2005 tour, Benson assumed duties as the band's temporary guitarist.

 Current projects

 The news page of the Waxwings official site states that the band has begun working on songs for the fourth album.
 This was last updated in 2005.

 In Spring 2007, Dean Fertita joined Queens of the Stone Age as the keyboardist for their sixth record, Era Vulgaris, taking over for Natasha Shneider.
 He toured with the band through Fall 2008, and in August 2008 was expected to go into the studio with the band to record their next album.
 As well, Fertita is the guitarist and one of the main songwriters of supergroup The Dead Weather, which includes the Kills' Alison Mosshart and fellow Detroit musicians Jack White and Jack Lawrence.

 Kevin Peyok is now in London-based band The See See.

 The See See have toured with the Raconteurs and plan to release their debut LP in 2009.

+Cover versions

+Detroit-based band Jeremy Porter and The Tucos covered The Waxwings' "While You Spiral" as the B-side of their "Five-Foot-Three and Tiger Eyes" 7" single for I-94 Recordings as part of their "Detroit Covers" series where bands record an original song for the a-side and cover a Detroit band for the B-side.